 Mission: Helping all students get the services they need on their journey to being successful readers.

-The Madison Local School District has adopted various Tier II intervention systems for meeting the specific needs of students who struggle with reading and writing.
+The Madison Local School District has adopted various Tier II intervention systems for meeting the specific needs of students who struggle with accessing written material.